-The Trust purchases stop loss coverage for medical, prescriptions and vision coverage to reduce its exposure to large losses on all types of insured events.
+The Trust purchases stop loss coverage for medical and prescriptions coverage to reduce its exposure to large losses on all types of insured events.
 Stop loss insurance permits recovery of a portion of losses from reinsurers, although it does not discharge the primary liability of the Trust as direct insurer of the risks reinsured.
 The Trust does not report reinsured risks as liabilities unless it is probable that those risks will not be covered by reinsurers.
 The individual and aggregate stop losses are negotiated based on the size of the group.
 The aggregate is recalculated each month based on the group census as of the first of each month.
 The minimum annual aggregate deductible is the greater of the Estimated Attachment Point or 95% of the first monthly aggregate deductible times 12 months.
-The 95% of the first monthly aggregate has been calculated for 5 months for the five months ended December 31, 2014.